CprimeLearningLabs/terraform-azure-intro/labs/lab-4.4-Multiplicity/lab4.4-multiplicity.md

 ### Using for_each

-Open database.tf file.
+Open database.tf file for edit.

 Notice that we have two firewall rules that are essentially the same except for the name suffix and the ip addresses.
 This would be a good case for using one of the multiplicity meta-arguments.
 Can you articulate why for_each would be better to use in this case than using count?

 The for_each operation requires a map.
 What are the pieces of information that differ between the firewall rules?
 Think about what the map might look like to capture the different values.

-Open main.tf to edit.

-In the locals block add a new map called db_fw_rules for the firewall rules.
+Add a locals block to the database.tf file and define a local map called db_fw_rules for the firewall rules.
 The map keys could be the name suffix ("private" and "bastion") and the values could be a sub-map for the start_ip and end_ip values.
-Try your hand at writing the map, then check the solution below (or look in main.tf in the solution folder.)
+Try your hand at writing the map, then check the solution below (or look in database.tf in the solution folder.)

 <details>

  _<summary>Click to see solution for fire wall rule map</summary>_

 ```
+locals {
   db_fw_rules = {
     private = {
       start_ip = cidrhost(azurerm_subnet.lab-private.address_prefixes[0],0)